Graduate Admissions Frequently Asked Questions

 Dominican is actively reviewing graduate applications.
 An admissions decision will not be delayed in any way.

-We will accept online labs taken during the Spring 2020 semester, provided that a suitable online substitute lab is being offered.
-This is only for courses in progress, students intending to take future classes should still sign up for in-person labs.
+We will only accept online labs taken during the Spring 2020 semester, provided that a suitable online substitute lab was offered.

 All of Dominican’s graduate programs are now GRE optional.